-Most aspiring surrogates are motivated by altruism.
-Their primary goal is helping others create or grow their own families.
-Even with these motives, compensation remains a strong consideration among many would-be surrogates.
-It is normal to compare benefits and compensation from agency to agency as you look for the best fit for you.
+Most aspiring surrogates are motivated by altruism and the goal of helping others create or grow their families.
+It is understood that compensation plays a role in the decision making process for potential surrogates, and it is normal to compare benefits and compensation packages from agency to agency as you look for the best fit for you.
 What you’re likely to find is that comparing benefits isn’t as straightforward as you might think.

 Growing Generations is quite proud of our competitive benefits package.
 We’re also incredibly proud of being one of the only agencies to share their complete benefits package with everyone who requests it, without any commitment or obligation.

 While we can’t speak for other agencies, here’s a breakdown of what to expect when you review our benefits package.

 The first thing you’ll notice about our benefits package is that it looks short.
 The root of the brevity of our package is because it’s simple and straightforward.
 We believe in giving you all the information up front before you’ve committed to anything, and it is our goal to make sure you understand every angle of compensation and benefits from day one.
 You’ll find access to frequently asked questions at the bottom of our compensation page, which may also be helpful when comparing our package next to others.

 The very first item in our benefits package is your compensation.
 The funds outlined therein are exactly that–your compensation.
 It is our goal that you incur no surrogacy-related expense on your own.